asenchi/throttle/README.md

 Throttle.set_limit(:apirate, {:interval => 3.0})
 ```

-Example of a temporary interval strategy using blocks:
+Example of a temporary interval strategy using blocks (not currently implemented):

 ```ruby
 Throttle.set_limit(:apirate, {:interval => 3.0}) do